The Faculties and School of Studies

 The University comprises the Faculties of Arts and Social Sciences; Computing and Mathematical Sciences; Education; Health, Sport and Human Performance; Law; Māori and Indigenous Studies; and Science and Engineering; as well as the Waikato Management School and Waikato Pathways College.

-The Faculty of Arts and Social Sciences encourages its students to be flexible, self-directed, and lifelong learners.
-It fosters excellence in learning and scholarship and encourages and provides opportunities for students to become critical thinkers, communicators, facilitators and innovators for change.
+The Faculty of Arts and Social Sciences – Te Kura Kete Aronui - encourages its students to be flexible, self-directed, and lifelong learners.
+It fosters excellence in learning and scholarship and provides opportunities for students to become critical thinkers, communicators, facilitators and innovators for change.
 It offers a wide range of qualifications from undergraduate certificates, diplomas and degrees through to masters and doctorate degrees.
 Academic and research excellence underpin teaching and learning in programmes designed to foster analytical and critical thinking, creativity, social responsibility, and advanced practical skills in a variety of specialist disciplines.
 Graduates are equipped with knowledge and expertise in their specialist area along with essential skills, including literacy, communication, reasoning and research.
-Graduates gain a theoretical and practical understanding of people and society, and a deep knowledge of culture and history in a global context.
+Graduates gain a theoretical and practical understanding of people, places and societies, and a deep knowledge of cultures and histories in local and global contexts.

 Programmes incorporate explicit pathways into the workforce as well as to higher degrees.
 Students may choose from a wide range of subject areas within our general undergraduate and postgraduate qualifications.
 The Faculty also offers specialist four-year degrees in environmental planning and in social work, specialist undergraduate and postgraduate qualifications in music, media and creative technologies, applied linguistics, and applied psychology (in the fields of community psychology, behaviour analysis, organisational psychology, clinical psychology and clinical animal behaviour).
 Master of Philosophy and Doctor of Philosophy research degrees are offered across a range of Arts and Social Sciences subjects.
 A Doctor of Musical Arts (DMA) is also available.